 Kowloon Bay Brewery produces a variety of craft beers in Hong Kong.

 Glendalough Distillery, craft distillery in Ireland.

 Isle of Skye Distillers, who are producing beautiful craft gin from Portree on the Isle of Skye.

-Buy your barcodes for wine and beer products from the table below – when you purchase “Barcode Packages” from below, you will receive EAN-13 barcodes that are suitable for use on all food and beverage products (including wines and beers) worldwide.
+Buy your barcodes for wine and beer products from the table below – when you purchase “Barcode Packages” below, you will receive EAN-13 barcodes that are suitable for use on all food and beverage products (including wines and beers) worldwide.
 Please see the FAQs at the bottom of this page for more information about barcodes for wine bottles.